Vertex-shellings of Euclidean Oriented Matroids: Introduction

 It seems immediate that such a topological sweep yields a recursive atom ordering of the feasible region of the oriented matroid program, but the recursive part turns out to be suprisingly difficult.
-While it is clear that a minor of a Euclidean oriented matroid program still is Euclidean, see \cite{5}, 9.III.17 or \cite{2}, 10.5.6, we may loose the boundedness, which is necessary for our shelling, in some of the minors to be considered.
-We fix this by using lexicographic extensions to bound the minors and prove that these extensions preserve Euclideaness.
-More precisely we will show.
+While it is clear that a minor of a Euclidean oriented matroid program still is Euclidean, see \cite{5}, 9.III.17 or \cite{2}, 10.5.6, we may lose the boundedness, which is necessary for our shelling, in some of the minors to be considered.
+We fix this by using lexicographic extensions to bound the minors, and in our companion paper~\cite{Paper1} we show that these extensions preserve Euclideaness.